Vocational Internship Program for Students

 • If an employer is interested in hiring you, they will send your name to MassCEC for an eligibility check.

-• MassCEC will reach out to your Co-op Coordinator if we need any additional information from you.
+• MassCEC will reach out to you or your Co-op Coordinator if we need any additional information from you.
 Please respond to any communication from your Co-op Coordinator promptly so that we can confirm your eligibility for your potential employer.

 Number 3 in orange circle